 Haiti celebrated Mother’s Day on May 30th.
-It’s a special day for all Haitians, observed through long church services, dressing up in Sunday best, sharing gifts and flowers, and mourning for those who have lost their mothers.
+It’s a special day for all Haitians, observed by long church services, dressing up in Sunday best, sharing gifts and flowers, and mourning for those who have lost their moms.
 In Haiti, they often say “Mother’s day is for all mothers,” whether you are rich or poor, young or adult, from rural areas or big cities.

 Meds & Food for Kids is proud to celebrate and honor Haitian mothers, especially those MFK have had a chance to work with whether in our malnutrition program, prenatal program, or farmer training program.
 Haitian mothers are some of the most resilient women in the world.
 Nearly half of the Haitian households are led by women and two-thirds of Haitian women participate actively in the workforce.

 The MFK agriculture team works with rural mothers who are deeply involved in the agriculture supply chain.
 They are involved in every aspect of the chain, from planting to the commercialization of peanut production.
 The work that women do is integral to the Haitian economy.
 MFK has 20 mothers participating in this season’s farmer training program.
 Women are key to producing good quality peanuts with a low level of aflatoxins because they tend to take the lead and manage the peanuts after harvest (drying and selling peanuts, storing and selling).
 They are all this while at the same time taking care of their children at home.